nchoi/NewYorkTaxis/blogpost4.md

 - Temperature
 - Condition

-Using our model, we constructed an interactive visualization that colors neighborhoods based on predicted tip percentages, factoring in user inputted variables: month, hour, and weather conditions.
+Then, for each neighborhood, given these parameters, we estimated the tip percentage a driver would expect.
+These estimates were then visualized as varying shades of red, where darker neighborhoods indicated higher predicted tip percentages.

 Below is an image of the visualization:

 ![ML Visualization](imgs/lloydviz.png)